-3.2 Overborrowing
+3.2 OVERBORROWING

-Are there conditions on the volatility of collateral and creditor rights protection under which overborrowing necessarily emerges, i.e. both inequalities (6) and (7) simultaneously hold?
+Are there conditions on the volatility of collateral and creditor rights protection under which overborrowing necessarily emerges, that is, both inequalities (5) and (6) simultaneously hold?

-First, for condition (6) to hold, it must be the case that the entrepreneur undertaking the large project defaults on both banks in the bad state.
+First, for condition (5) to hold, it must be the case that the entrepreneur undertaking the large project defaults on both banks in the bad state.
 To see this, consider that if the senior bank were to recover its money in this state, it would a fortiori recover it also in the good state; since the large project is not viable, the junior bank would then make losses.
-Being unable to recover its money in the bad state, the junior bank must recover it entirely in the good one, where it cannot exceed the entrepreneur's pledgeable income net of the senior bank's repayment - i.e., $(1 - \phi)y_L + 1 + \sigma - r_1$ .
+Being unable to recover its money in the bad state, the junior bank must recover it entirely in the good one, where it cannot exceed the entrepreneur's pledgeable income net of the senior bank's repayment-that is $(1 - \phi)y_L + 1 + \sigma - r_1$.
 This repayment is smallest when the senior bank demands the highest possible repayment $r_1 = y_S$ on its loan: if even in this case the junior bank breaks even, it will always be ready to fund the entrepreneur's opportunistic borrowing.
-Using expression (4) with n = L, condition (6) then becomes
+Using expression (3) with n = L, condition (5) then becomes

-$$\frac{1}{2}\left[(1-\phi)y_L + 1 + \sigma - y_S\right] \ge x.$$ (10)
+$$\frac{1}{2}[(1-\phi)y_L + 1 + \sigma - y_S] \ge x.$$ (9)

-This inequality, which identifies a necessary condition for opportunistic lending to occur, provides an upper bound $\overline{\phi}(\sigma)$ on the parameter $\phi$ .
-When the fraction $\phi$ of private benefits does not exceed this bound, the junior bank can make profits by demanding a repayment $r_2 \ge 2x$ (in the region defined by (10), the junior bank just breaks even if $r_2 = 2x$ ).
+This inequality, which identifies a necessary condition for opportunistic lending to occur, provides an upper bound $\bar{\phi}(\sigma)$ on the parameter φ .
+When the fraction φ of private benefits does not exceed this bound, the junior bank can make profits by demanding a repayment $r_2 \ge 2x$ (in the region defined by (9), the junior bank just breaks even if $r_2 = 2x$).

-It remains to be seen in which subset of this region the entrepreneur is willing to take an additional loan from the junior bank, so that also condition (7) holds.
-Setting the junior banks's repayment at its break-even level $r_2 = 2x$ and using expressions (2) and (1), condition (7)
+It remains to be seen in which subset of this region the entrepreneur is willing to take an additional loan from the junior bank, so that also condition (6) holds.
+Setting the junior banks's repayment at its break-even level $r_2 = 2x$ and using expressions (2) and (1), condition (6) becomes

-becomes